 The written text of the Research Article should be divided using the following section headings:

 Background: This section should contain the scientific rationale for the study and should end with a statement of the aims of the study.
-Each statement of fact should be supported by references.
-All supporting references should be recent, relevant, and should be accessible to readers of Medical Science Monitor.
+References should support each statement of fact.
+All supporting references should be recent, relevant, and accessible to readers of Medical Science Monitor.

 Information on approval by a Local Ethics Committee should be provided.
 Studies on patients and volunteers require informed consent documented.